 Though some of my friends think it’s too close to the “halles” experience, I like to grab a buddy and get my shopping done on the rue de Rivoli

 If you’re on a budget, hit the Marché aux Puces for original gifts like brooches, watches or gloves.
 Or you could get the classic gifts: berets and scarves.
 They make wonderful presents for the winter season and are very “in” whether you’re in Paris or Wisconsin.

 6) Events at the American Church in Paris and the American Cathedral in Paris

 Every year the American Church in Paris has loads of holiday events, including Christmas Eve services, but the candlelight Christmas concerts are by far my favorite.
 The music is beautiful and completely worth the trip.
 Plus, Christmas caroling at the end is a blast!

 The American Cathedral in Paris has a beautiful midnight mass ceremony.
 Though the details haven’t yet been published, I hear from the cathedral’s office that there is caroling, and it’s a lovely way to celebrate religiously.
 The festivities begin around 10:30 p.m.
 Check the website for more details.

-A couple of my top picks for Paris tours are Context Travel and David Lebovitz.
-A tour is the best and easiest way to see Paris the way YOU like it whether you be a chocoholic, a cheese addict, a wino or simply a lover of the beautiful Parisian views.
+A couple of my top picks for Paris trips are Context Travel and David Lebovitz.
+A trip is the best and easiest way to see Paris the way YOU like it whether you be a chocoholic, a cheese addict, a wino or simply a lover of the beautiful Parisian views.

 What would you add to the list?
 Share your suggestions in the comment box below.